lerna/lerna/core/filter-options/README.md

 _This can be particularly useful when used in CI, if you can obtain the target branch a PR will be going into, because you can use that as the `ref` to the `--since` option.
 This works well for PRs going into master as well as feature branches._

+### `--exclude-dependents`

+Exclude all transitive dependents when running a command with `--since`, overriding the default "changed" algorithm.

+This flag has no effect without `--since`, and will throw an error in that case.

 ### `--include-filtered-dependents`

 Include all transitive dependents when running a command regardless of `--scope`, `--ignore`, or `--since`.